 Menswear styling service Trunk Club has been quietly building out a physical presence across the United States to complement its online subscription offering.
 Their expansion includes a clubhouse in Washington, DC, where Modern Fellows caught up with their team.

-Trunk Club arrived in DC in March 2014, taking up residence on the seventh floor of an unassuming office building at 525 9th Street NW next door to a Shake Shack in Gallery Place.
+Trunk Club, an alternative to a company like Stitch Fix, arrived in DC in March 2014, taking up residence on the seventh floor of an unassuming office building at 525 9th Street NW next door to a Shake Shack in Gallery Place.

 The studio is part office, part warehouse and part fitting room.
 It houses a small army of Trunk Club’s DC-based stylists while rows of high-end menswear are stacked in a dedicated space in back.

 For customers, though, the main feature of the studio is a series of fitting and lounge areas designed by select Trunk Club partners.
 In DC that includes spaces from Billy Reid and Gladson.

 Allison Smith, director of sales for Trunk Club’s Washington, D.C.
 Studio, provided a tour and some background on its operations.

 The process?
 Make an appointment online via Trunk Club’s website and come in to meet your stylist, who will have hand-picked a series of pieces — everything from button downs, knits and jeans to watches, shoes and off the rack suits — depending on the preferences and price points you convey to your stylist.